brianmcallister/highlight-text/README.md

 - Administrator configured announcements
 - Visual design elements

 By default, the library will accept a string and some sub strings to search for.
 It will return all of the found strings surrounded by [`<mark>` tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/mark), which can then be styled to match your branding.
-This is configurable, in case you want to use any arbitrary string.
+This is configurable, in case you want to use any arbitrary string or HTML tag.

 ## Table of contents